-Nevertheless, with respect to human rights treaties without denunciation or withdrawal clauses, the common assumption is that they can still be terminated by consent among all parties.741 For a supporting argument, many authors turn to the most notorious example of the more than scarce742 state practice in this field, i.e. to North Korea's attempted withdrawal from the ICCPR in 1997.743 The UN Secretary-General sent an aide-memoire in which he asserted that North Korea "could withdraw from the ICCPR [only] with the consent of all the parties thereto after consultations with the other contracting States".744 In the following, North Korea abstained from its withdrawal, is still listed as a party to the ICCPR and, in 1999, submitted its second Periodic Report on the Implementation of the Covenant.745
+Nevertheless, with respect to human rights treaties without denunciation or withdrawal clauses, the common assumption is that they can still be terminated by consent among all parties.
+The rate supporting argument, many authors turn to the most notorious example of the more than scarce that practice in this field, i.e. to North Korea's attempted withdrawal from the ICCPR in 1997.
+The UN Secretary-General sent an aide-memoire in which he asserted that North Korea "could withdraw from the ICCPR [only] with the consent of all the parties thereto after consultations with the other contracting States".
+In the following, North Korea abstained from its withdrawal, is still listed as a party to the ICCPR and, in 1999, submitted its second Periodic Report on the Implementation of the Covenant.